Nivlac17/chess/notes.md

 Which is more efficient: string Builder or printf string?
 String Concatination i.e.  ("asd" + "asd") = "asdasd" is least efficient

+TryWithResources is a very powerful method which allows you to auto close in file io by using try(openfile;){code using example;}   File will then auto close.